Four Easy Ways To Keep My Pet Busy In The Winter

 3. Natural Chews For Dogs

 Raw bones and chews are also a good alternative to keep your dog busy.
 Raw bones come in different shapes and sizes.
-Dogs need to chew, it’s just on occasion they chew the wrong things in the house.
+Dogs need to chew, it’s just on occasion, they chew the wrong things in the house.
 Chewing can be calming and relaxing.
 Many times a 30-minute chew session can be long enough to get your dog to take a long afternoon nap.
 For small dogs, we have small marrow bones and fermented chicken feet.
-For medium size dogs, we have medium-sized marrow bones, lamb femurs, and fermented pigs feet.
+We have medium-sized marrow bones, lamb femurs, and fermented pigs feet for medium size dogs.
 For large breed dogs, we have large marrow bones and split knucklebones.
 We also carry many non-frozen chews that are long-lasting.
 Earth Animal No-Hides, ZiwiPeak venison shank bones, Barking Buddha beef cheek rolls, and RedBarn bully rings are just a few options.
 Chews can be just what you need during that zoom meeting to keep them entertained.

 4. Frozen & Crunchy Treats For Dogs & Cats

 Frozen treats are also a good alternative if you are out of ideas or your dog gets bored easily.
 You can level up with a refined brain game by refreezing goat milk, bone broth, or Steve’s Enhance goat milk yogurt into a cup or interactive toy.
-For an added bonus you could add frozen fruit or chew into the frozen mix.
-For quick crunchy chews, you could give your dog zucchini sticks, cucumber sticks, kale ribs, or celery sticks straight from your refrigerator.
+For a bonus, you could add frozen fruit or chew into the frozen mix.
+You could give your dog zucchini sticks, cucumber sticks, kale ribs, or celery sticks straight from your refrigerator for quick crunchy chews.
 The possibilities are endless when making your pup their favorite frozen treat.

 Just like humans, I feel like cats and dogs get spring fever.
-When the spring sun hits and the temperature starts to warm, we all want to be outside more and soaking up the fresh air.
-Chews and interactive toys can be used year-round but they definitely get more use during the winter months when we want to stay inside.
+When the spring sun hits and the temperature starts to warm, we all want to be outside more and soak up the fresh air.
+Chews and interactive toys can be used year-round, but they definitely get more used during the winter when we want to stay inside.